Editor’s Note: We have produced a brand new video to accompany this content.

 Remember, at this stage (and every stage) you need to decide to move an applicant forward or remove them from the process.
 Resist decision paralysis where you leave candidates lingering in limbo without any communication.
 If they’re not a good fit, send them a polite rejection so you can both move on.

-The next stage in the hiring process is the Phone Screen.
+The next stage in the hiring process is the phone screen.
 This is a short tele-interview between the hiring manager and candidate, usually lasting 15-20 minutes.
 In this stage, you’ll vet candidates based on basic qualifications for the role and validate your assumptions from reading their resume.
-Ask questions about the day-to-day of their current job, what they like/don’t like, and why they are looking for a new opportunity.

 The phone screen is also a good opportunity to ask questions about job preferences.
 Ask about their ideal work environment and company culture, what their ideal manager is like, and check to make sure the compensation you’re offering for the role is in line with their expectations.